2023 Most Focused Bachelor’s Degree Colleges for Communications in North Carolina

 Full Lenoir - Rhyne University Communications Report

-William Peace University landed the #10 spot on the 2023 Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina ranking.
-William Peace University is a private not-for-profit institution located in Raleigh, North Carolina.
-The school has a small population, and it awarded 1 bachelors’s degrees in 2020-2021.
+William Peace University ranked #10 on this year’s Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina list.
+William Peace University is a small school located in Raleigh, North Carolina that handed out 0 bachelors’s communication arts degrees in 2021-2022.

 Read full report on Communications at Elon University

-Johnson & Wales University - Charlotte came in at #12 in this year’s edition of the Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina ranking.
-JWU Charlotte is located in Charlotte, North Carolina and, has a small student population.
-In 2020-2021, this school awarded 0 bachelors’s communication arts degrees to qualified students.
+With a ranking of #12, Johnson & Wales University - Charlotte did quite well on the 2023 Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina list.
+JWU Charlotte is a small school located in Charlotte, North Carolina that handed out 0 bachelors’s communication arts degrees in 2021-2022.

 Full Johnson & Wales University - Charlotte Communications Report